Statistical mechanics from quantum envariance and exchange symmetry: Resolution of the Gibbs Paradox via Quantum Indistinguishability and Entanglement

 \subsection{Resolution of the Gibbs Paradox via Quantum Envariance}

-From the perspective of quantum envariance, the indistinguishability of identical particles naturally arises from entanglement between the system and an external environment that records particle permutations.
+From the perspective of quantum envariance, the indistinguishability of identical particles naturally arises from entanglement between the system and an external environment that records particle permutations.This perspective does not alter the standard resolution of the Gibbs paradox, but clarifies its microscopic, information-theoretic origin within quantum mechanics.
 The total system--environment state can be represented as a purified, permutation-symmetric superposition:

 where $|\psi_{SE_{\pi(i)}}\rangle$ denotes the $i$-th single-particle state after permutation $\pi$, $|E_{\pi}\rangle$ are orthonormal environment states corresponding to each permutation, and $g^{\pi}=+1$ for bosons or $-1$ for fermions.
-This construction ensures the general invariance of the composite state under particle exchange.
+This construction ensures invariance of the composite state under particle exchange.

 Tracing out the environment yields the reduced density matrix of the physical system: